Difference Between Fish vs Zsh

 Below are the top 7 comparisons between Fish vs Zsh:

 Let us discuss some key differences between Fish vs Zsh in the following points:

 - Fish is very easy to understand and install when compared with Zsh.
 We do not require any Bash commands or interactive Bash scripting to install Fish.
 Plugins need to be downloaded and kept in a specific folder for the proper functioning of Zsh.
-While Fish, the easy one without any of these difficulties and disturbances works well with any system and users.
+While Fish, the easy one without any of these difficulties and disturbances, works well with any system and users.

 - The main difference to be highlighted here is that Fish does have a characteristic of syntax highlighting and automatic suggestions within the scripting.
 This helps the users to work with the script in any circumstances and highlight the necessary scripts shown in the language.
-This makes Fish script to stand out from any other scripting language.
+This makes a Fish script to stand out from any other scripting language.
 How good it is when the errors are highlighted before even hitting enter in the keyboard?
-Zsh does not have any of these characteristics and many Zsh scripters love Fish because of this functionality in the language.
+Zsh does not have any of these characteristics, and many Zsh scripters love Fish because of this functionality in the language.
 But these characteristics can be made available in Zsh by installing some plugins in the system.

 - Also, it easy to search history in Fish scripting with the up and down commands in the scripting language.
 Duplicate matches are removed automatically that makes the scripting easy.
-This feature is not available in Zsh but we can use this with the help of plugins in the language.
+This feature is not available in Zsh, but we can use this with the help of plugins in the language.

 - With all these glorifying points of Fish, one thing to note is that Fish scripts are slow, slower than Zsh.
 Thus, anyone who wants to work with faster scripts can choose Zsh with all the plugins installed.

 The table below summarizes the comparisons between Fish vs Zsh: